Liberia CapacityLiberia Translation & Literacy Organization (LIBTRALO)

 Program Goals

-1. Develop teaching and reading materials for literacy classes for seven language groups.
+1. Develop teaching materials for seven language groups

 Step 1